Last updated: 02.10. 2020 @ 21:03

 The checkpoints are to be considered as control posts in the competition.
 Participants shall check-in and check-out from the checkpoints before continuing the race.

-Every team will be assigned a parking space for his/her team in a designated area in order to rest the team.
-The musher alone can access these areas, except in Tufsingdalen where the handler may visit the dog-sled.
+Every team will be assigned a parking space for his/her team in a designated staging area in order to rest the team.
+Only the musher can access this area.

-At checkpoints, participants are allowed to receive help with slowing down, holding and guiding their dog team when going in to or out from their allocated staging area from the checkpoint-staff.
+At checkpoints, participants are allowed to receive help from the checkpoint-staff for slowing down, holding and guiding their dog team when driving in to or out of the staging area.
 Such assistance may be received only between the marked point of entry/arrival and up to the marked point of exit/departure at the checkpoints.
-One (1) handler may stand guard behind the sled in Tufsingdalen ONLY.

 The musher is obliged to ensure that a handler will clean and remove the straw and any dog food waste after the team has left the checkpoint.